Maxim-Mazurok/google-api-typings-generator/gapi.client.merchantapi-accounts_v1beta/readme.md

 await gapi.client.merchantapi.accounts.get({name: 'name'});

 /*
+Retrieves the merchant account that the calling GCP is registered with.
+*/
+await gapi.client.merchantapi.accounts.getAccountForGcpRegistration({});

+/*
 Note: For the `accounts.list` method, quota and limits usage are charged for each user, and not for the Merchant Center ID or the advanced account ID.
 To list several sub-accounts, you should use the `accounts.listSubaccounts` method, which is more suitable for advanced accounts use case.
 */
 await gapi.client.merchantapi.accounts.list({});